Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 Subversion Administration Interface
 ===================================

-Through the SYS\_PRODUCT\_NAME Web interface, project administrators can perform the most common administration and configuration tasks on their Subversion repository.
+Through the |SYSPRODUCTNAME| Web interface, project administrators can perform the most common administration and configuration tasks on their Subversion repository.
 The administration functions can be accessed through the ``SVN Admin`` menu item in the Subversion menu bar.